 Another example of someone being dishonest is when a homeowner tries to refinance a rental property as a primary or secondary residence.

-First and foremost – it’s the right thing to do and it protects the individual consumer.
-Second consumer protection is important because it helps create a more stable market for legitimate mortgage lenders.
-And third, if there were no consumer protection (or very weak consumer protection) mortgage rates would most likely be higher, much higher!
+First and foremost – it’s the right thing to do, and it protects the individual consumer.
+Second, consumer protection is important because it helps create a more stable market for legitimate mortgage lenders.
+And third, if there were no consumer protection (or very weak consumer protection), mortgage rates would most likely be higher, much higher!

 How does consumer protection impact mortgage rates?

-If the mortgage industry was filled with fraudulent loans then large investors who invest in mortgage loans would want to be paid a MUCH higher rate of return.
-To compensate for that mortgage rates would have to increase significantly.
+If the mortgage industry was filled with fraudulent loans, then large investors who invest in mortgage loans would want to be paid a MUCH higher rate of return.
+To compensate for that, mortgage rates would have to increase significantly.

-Consumer protection is vital to the mortgage process and ultimately it not only protects consumers but also lenders and in turn, it helps keep mortgage rates low.
+Consumer protection is vital to the mortgage process, and ultimately it protects not only consumers but also lenders, and in turn, it helps keep mortgage rates low.